-Agile is the buzz word around!
+Agile is the buzzword around!
 While it is advocated as a modern project management methodology, agile is just a smarter way to accomplish projects.

-During the planning, the Team pulls the high value user stories from the ordered product backlog, understand from the Product Owner and estimate the effort needed to convert user stories to potential shippable functionalities in the form of story points through planning poker, t-shirt sizing or bucket size in a round robin method.
+During the planning, the Team pulls the high-value user stories from the ordered product backlog, understands from the Product Owner, and estimates the effort needed to convert user stories to potentially shippable functionalities in the form of story points through planning poker, t-shirt sizing or bucket size in a round robin method.

-Team decides the user stories to take based on their capacity (also called Team velocity or Sprint velocity) and Product Owner have no control over how much the Team can pull, however Product Owner decides the priority based on the value of user stories.
+The team decides the user stories to take based on their capacity (also called Team velocity or Sprint velocity) and the Product Owner has no control over how much the Team can pull, however, the Product Owner decides the priority based on the value of user stories.

 This event is facilitated by Scrum Master to enable the Team to take correct decisions in order to have a successful Sprint.
 The outcome of this exercise is the Sprint backlog which the Team commits to achieve in the Sprint duration.

-The Team is committed to deliver the Sprint backlog and it is the responsibility of the Scrum Master to protect them from any deviations or clearing any impediments that would otherwise affect the performance and speed of the Team to achieve the Sprint goal.
+The Team is committed to delivering the Sprint backlog and it is the responsibility of the Scrum Master to protect them from any deviations or clearing any impediments that would otherwise affect the performance and speed of the Team to achieve the Sprint goal.

 This event is conducted daily to keep track of the work done.
-This event is usually done at the start of the day, for 15 minutes and in a standing posture as it is supposed to be short with very specific questions.
+This event is usually done at the start of the day, for 15 minutes, and in a standing posture as it is supposed to be short with very specific questions.

 1. What have I done yesterday (or from the last scrum)

 2. What I am going to do today (or until the next scrum)